informationcake/music-machine-learning/README.md

 plot_similarity.py will create a plot of the similarity matrix, averaging over all an artists songs.

 learn_songs.py will take the _data.pkl files output from load_songs.py, and perform some machine learning and data visualisation techniques.

-I have yet to upload this part to this repo, watch this space.
+learn_songs_v0.py is a blank version you can start from scratch yourself (if you know how to implement machine learning).

+learn_songs_v1.py is a version which has some machine learning code added in already.
+You can run it and see what happens, tweak it, exploring parts I've commented out.
+Hopefully it will be useful for anyone wanting to explore how to understand implementing machine learning.

 I will add more info as I develop this.
 I'm quite a bit further ahead in this project than this github repo suggests, as I'm only uploading code once I'm sure it will be useful for others.
-You can get a better feel for this project on my webpage where I show some results and what will be coming on this repo.

-You can read in a bit more depth about what is happening on my Google site [informationcake.com](https://sites.google.com/view/informationcake/music/machine-learning)
+You can read in a bit more depth about what is happening on my Google site [informationcake.com] where I show some results and plots (https://sites.google.com/view/informationcake/music/machine-learning)

 Thank you for your interest, and if you have ideas, do let me know!